Frequently Asked Questions About Medicare

 How Much Does Medicare Part B Cost?

-In 2021, the standard Part B premium is $148.50.
+In 2022, the standard Part B premium is $170.10.
 If you receive benefits from Social Security, Railroad Retirement Board, or Office of Personnel Management, your Part B premium will be deducted from your benefits.
 If you do not receive these benefits, your premium costs will be sent to you in a bill.
-While most people will pay the monthly premium for Part B, there may be other financial options available based on your income.
+While most people will pay the monthly premium for Part B, you may have a higher premium based on your income.
 See chart below.
 For more information about Part B, click here to read our in-depth blog.

 How Much Does Medicare Part A Cost?